 On the outside, everything was going well for Brother Hafeez in his recovery.
-He was abstaining from his unwanted behaviours, he was taking care of himself, and he had structure to his day with preplanned activities that were meant to bring nurture to him.
+He was abstaining from his unwanted behaviors, he was taking care of himself, and he had structure to his day with preplanned activities that were meant to bring nurture to him.

 This was all until a trial exposed and mirrored back his inner reality to himself.
 He lost his job and fell into one test after another.
-Unable to cope, he eventually relapsed back to his unwanted sexual behaviours really badly after doing all the “right things” externally, and could not understand what was missing.
+Unable to cope, he eventually relapsed back to his unwanted sexual behaviors really badly after doing all the “right things” externally, and could not understand what was missing.

 “I’ve done a lot of good work in taking care of myself and recovering and getting myself on a good track.
 I just kind of let it all unwind and threw it all away when the straps got really intense.

 A test came up, a trial came up and it threw me completely off course.
 And it was like hey, I didn’t know how to adapt to it, I didn’t know how to take care of myself in that situation.
 I just kind of let it get to me.” – Brother Hafeez.

 Deep down, brother Hafeez felt a sense of powerlessness over his situation over the multiple tests he faced.
 There were feelings of hurt, disappointment, let down, and fear that came along from losing his job.
 However, he began resisting with dear life from experiencing these “impractical, undesirable, and unwanted” emotions.